Insight

 • because she is on compulsory maternity leave or because she is exercising, or is seeking to exercise her right to maternity leave.

 Unlike other protected characteristics, the right not to suffer harassment on the grounds of pregnancy or maternity is not covered by the Act.
-However, it may be possible for a woman to purse a harassment claim on the grounds of her sex.
+However, it may be possible for a woman to pursue a harassment claim on the grounds of her sex.
 Harassment is where someone engages in unwanted conduct related to the person’s sex that has the purpose or effect of violating their dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.

 A maternity equality clause is implied into a woman's contract regarding the calculation of her pay to prevent her from being paid less because she is pregnant or on maternity leave.
 Further details about the calculation of statutory maternity pay can be found here.